-Cooperating with investigations into complaints ensures that members of the public have confidence that when they raise concerns about a Certificant's conduct, those concerns can be reviewed and, where necessary, appropriate action taken in the public interest.
+Cooperating with inquiries, initial reviews and/or investigations into complaints ensures that members of the public have confidence that when they raise concerns about a Certificant's conduct, those concerns can be reviewed and, where necessary, appropriate action taken in the public interest.

-(35) A Certificant shall not make any false or misleading statement to FP Canada or the FP Canada Standards Council.
+(39) A Certificant shall not make any false or misleading statement to FP Canada, the FP Canada Standards Council or any other department or division of FP Canada.